SamuelVanie/youdotcom.el/README.md

 Then you can use the following commands:

-- `youdotcom-start` : Will start the search engine's session and ask you for a query.
+- `youdotcom-enter` : Will start the client and open the prompt for you to enter your query.
-- `youdotcom-enter` : Will open the prompt and the buffer to enter the query.
+The default keybinding is `C-c y` for this command, but you can change it.

 In the prompt, you can use the following commands: